gadicc/meteor-jquery2/README.md

 This package includes jQuery 2.x, packaged for Meteor.

-It takes a different approach to the "[jquery](https://atmospherejs.com/package/jquery) smart package" (this one is called "jquery2"), which overrides the jQuery package included with Meteor.
+It takes a different approach to the "[jquery](https://atmospherejs.com/package/jquery)" smart package (this one is called "jquery2"), which overrides the jQuery package included with Meteor.
 This is quite dangerous, as it will break anything correctly expecting jQuery 1.x, notably, Meteor itself (especially Blaze), e.g.